lvijay/twitching/README.md

 9. Open a user mention in the browser.
 Same as 8, but for user mentions in tweets.

+10. Copy specific parts of a tweet and put it into the `kill-ring`.
+For example, `c t` copies the tweet text, and `c s` copies the current tweet's status id.

 Missing Features
 ----------------